joeycastillo/oddlyspecific.org/_posts/2020-02-27-road-to-book-2-the-countdown-clock.md

 To figure out the value of the resistor, we take the total voltage of the circuit (3.3 volts) and subtract the forward current of the LED (1.8V).
 This leaves 1.5 volts.
 Now plug it into that Ohm's Law equation from last time:

-**R = 1.5V / 0.0015A =1000Ω**
+**R = 1.5V / 0.0015A = 1000Ω**

-1000 ohms, or 1KΩ, usually ends up being a safe bet for a resistor value for driving LED's.
+1000 ohms, or 1KΩ.
+This usually ends up being a safe bet for a resistor value for driving LED's.
 And indeed, our Feather M0 has a resistor of roughly this magnitude (2.2KΩ) connected in series with the pin 13 LED, which is why we were able to blink without worrying about any of this!

 For these big segmented numbers from Tinkersphere, the web page describes the expected operating current: between 1 and 20 mA.
 It also describes a value that it claims is the forward voltage (1.8 V).
 Unfortunately this number seems to be completely off.
 My theory is that there are two LED's in series inside each segment, because the forward voltage seems to me to be much closer to 3.6 volts.
 Anyway, we're going to guess at that value, and try to drive these segments at something on the order of 7 mA.